 Results show that the 1-year event is close to overtopping the existing berm (11.6 feet NAVD88).
 By the year 2030, overtopping of the existing berm is likely to occur at a 1-year frequency, and by the year 2050, it is likely that these events will occur multiple times per year.
-Overtopping will result in saline water periodically entering the existing agricultural areas via the beach berm

-(regardless of the proposed restoration project).
+Overtopping will result in saline water periodically entering properties of the Livingston Bay Community Association and existing agricultural areas via the beach berm (regardless of the proposed restoration project).
+Overtopping may also cause scour and/or failure of levees.
 The sea level rise estimates used are considered the medium risk and are described in Section 3.5.4 and in more detail in Appendix C.